International surety bonds vs letters of credit: A brief introduction

 Not sure what the difference between international surety bonds and letters of credit is, or which might be right for you?
 Read our brief introduction.

-But what exactly makes these two types of agreement stand out?
-In order to find that out, we’ve decided to compare international surety bonds to letters of credit.
+So what exactly makes these two types of agreements unique from one another?
+In order to find that out, we’ll compare international surety bonds to letters of credit.
 So, if you’re on the fence about what kind of agreement you should pursue, this article is perfect for you.

 International surety bonds 101